 - Political instability

 - Gold is a non-correlated asset (its price tends to rise during a market downturn)

 The price of gold bullion is influenced, by demand from companies who use gold to make jewelry and other products, and by perceptions of the overall economy.
 For example, political, or financial instability, affects the price of gold bullion.

 Gold Bars or Gold Coins?

 However, gold bullion bars are still an excellent way to invest in gold.
-Bare in mind, it could be better to own ten 100 gr bullion bars rather than an 1 kilo bar.
-It is much easier to sell the ten 100 gr bars rather than the 1 kilo bar.
+Bare in mind, that it could be better to own ten 100 gr bullion bars rather than a 1-kilo bar.
+It is much easier to sell the ten 100 gr bars rather than the 1-kilo bar.

 Ways to Invest in Gold Bullion

 There are many ways an investor can obtain gold bullion.
 This can be done in physical form, (physical gold I recommend) gold coins, bars, or even ingots.

 Another way for the investor to get access to the bullion market is through exchanged-traded funds.
 (ETFs) Gold ETFs are securities that track the gold market.
 Gold ETFs are the easy way to own gold and it can be done through a standard broker or an IRA broker.

 The futures market is another way for the investor to enter the bullion market.
 A futures contract is an agreement to buy or sell a commodity or an asset at a particular price with the agreement ending at a preset date.
 You can invest in futures through a broker but I do not recommend it.
 A futures contract might lead you to extremely high gains and it might also lead you to bankruptcy.